MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 Please contact USSurface@microsoft.com for the status of the program.

 ### Microsoft PlayReady Support
 Microsoft PlayReady Support for licensed companies is now provided by email.
 Simply send your question by email to [AskDRM@microsoft.com](mailto:AskDRM@microsoft.com).
-In addition, please read documentation available [here](https://docs.microsoft.com/playready) and [here](https://test.playready.microsoft.com/).
+In addition, please review documentation available at [Microsoft Docs](https://docs.microsoft.com/playready) and [PlayReady Test Server](https://test.playready.microsoft.com/).